Go back to all articles

 Conclusion

-LoadRunner, Apache Jmeter and PFLB Platform are excellent performance testing tools depending on your testing needs.
+Depending on your testing needs, LoadRunner, Apache JMeter, and PFLB are excellent performance testing tools.

-If you are looking for tool that gives you in-depth bottleneck detection and root-cause analysis as well as other advanced testing features, then you should consider Loadrunner.
+If you are looking for a tool that provides in-depth bottleneck detection, root-cause analysis, and other advanced testing features, consider LoadRunner.

-And if you want to conduct performance tests in the cloud and with popular marketing metrics integration you could use new generation product PFLB Platform.
+If you want to conduct performance tests in the cloud and with popular marketing metrics integration, you could use the new generation product PFLB.

 Table of contents